-The Internship Pensacola program is a joint effort by the Pensacola Young Professionals (PYP) and UWF, with support from the Greater Pensacola Chamber.
+The Internship Pensacola program is a joint effort by the Pensacola Young Professionals (PYP) and the University of West Florida.
 IP was started in 2007 and is now entering its eighth year.
 The primary objective of this program is to attract and retain young talent within the Pensacola area by providing college students with summer internships at local companies, which often lead to permanent employment.

 How IP Works

 PYP connects with companies (all industries) that are willing to provide paid summer internships.
 Companies fill out and submit the internship form.
 Junior-, senior-, or grad-level college students (from UWF and elsewhere) apply for positions.
 PYP provides resumes of interested students to each company.
 Companies interview students and IP issues offer letter(s) to selected intern(s).
 If the student accepts the offer, the internship formally begins May 12, 2014.
 During the internship, each student will take the Professional Development Seminar offered by UWF.
 Interns also attend several social/networking events with PYP members to foster mentorships.

 Other Pertinent Details

 Interns will be juniors, seniors, or grad students from UWF and other regional universities.

 - Most IP internships are paid; only non-profits and government entities are allowed to offer unpaid internships.